greismichell/cse210-04/README.md

 ## Porpuse
 ---
-*** Develope and demostrate the mastery of the:
+Develop and demostrate the mastery of the:
 - Design software using the principales of programing with classes (abstraction, encapsulation, and inheritance)
-  - Design a program using the principal of inheritance ***
+  - Design a program using the principal of inheritance

 ## Game Specification
 ---
-Greed is played according to the following rules
+Greed is a game in which the player seeks to gather as many falling gems as possible.
+The game continues as long as the player wants more!
+ ### Greed Rules
    * Gems(*) and rocks(o) randomly apper and fall from the top of the screen.
    * The player(#) can move left or right along the bottom of the screen.
    * If the player touches a gem they earn a point.
    * If the player touches a rock they lose a point.
    * Gems and rocks are removed when the player touches them.
    * The game countinues until the player closes the window.

 ## Game Design
 ---